 PORT MACQUARIE PHILOSOPHY FORUM

-Thank you! to all the speakers who supported the Forum in the last two years.
+Thank you! to all the speakers who have supported the Forum

 February 2108 Professor Mark Colyvan from the University of Sydney gave the inaugural talk on

 "The Wisdom of Crowds and Mindless Mobs"